pranali1911/GNCIPL_Project/README.md

 Dataset: Mall_Customers.csv

 Description:
-Performed customer segmentation using K-Means clustering to analyze shopping patterns and identify target customer groups.
+This project performs customer segmentation using the Mall Customers dataset by applying K-Means clustering on annual income and spending score to identify distinct customer groups for targeted marketing.

 ## 📌 Week 4 – Hotel Demand Analysis